-Compressed air is an interesting alternative to nitrogen, it’s a much cheaper cutting gas and often gives as good a finish on thinner gauges and can cut internal parts perfectly well even without any post laser cutting de-burring.
+Compressed air is an interesting alternative to nitrogen when it comes to laser cutting zintec, it’s a much cheaper cutting gas and often gives as good a finish on thinner gauges and can cut internal parts perfectly well even without any post laser cutting de-burring.

 Oxygen when used as a cutting gas is normally employed on thicker gauges of material or mild steel when it’s going to be zinc plated.
 We don’t use oxygen to cut Zintec sheet metal components so you are ensured the best possible quality of sheet metal work from V and F Sheet Metal.